Measurement and Probability in Relativistic Quantum Mechanics: Measurements and Records

 \section{Measurements and Records}

 In general, the actual dynamics of the theory will not be important for this paper.
-However, as a result of the constraint $\opH\ketPsi = 0$, two systems $\sysA$ and $\sysS$ may interact such that the condition of $\sysA$ is fully or partially determined by the condition of $\sysS$.
+However, as discussed in \sect{sect:formalism}, due to the constraint $\opH\ketPsi = 0$, two systems $\sysA$ and $\sysS$ may interact such that the condition of $\sysA$ is fully or partially determined by the condition of $\sysS$.
 In particular, if $\sysA$ is intended as a \emph{measuring apparatus}, then its conditions will be adjusted so that they are perfectly correlated with the conditions of interest of $\sysS$, with $\alpha$ being the pointer conditions corresponding to the measured quantities $\beta$:

 (Note that, in this case, $\sysA$ might actually ``exist'' even in the condition $\alpha = 0$ that corresponds to $\beta = 0$, in which $\sysS$ does not exist.
 But this is still an uninteresting condition, since no measurement can be made anyway when $\sysS$ does not exist.)